StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SUBMIT_TASK.md

 You can use this statement to:

-- execute long-running tasks in background (supported from v2.5 onwards)
+- execute long-running tasks in the background (supported from v2.5 onwards)
 - schedule a task at a regular interval (supported from v3.3 onwards)

 Supported statements include: